 Applicants to Bates interested in theater may find it helpful to learn more about our program by speaking to a member of our faculty.
-If you are planning to visit campus, please email of administrative assistant, Hannah Miller (email@example.com) , who can make an appointment for you with a member of the department.
+If you are planning to visit campus or have any questions, please email the Department Chair, Kati Vecsey (firstname.lastname@example.org) , who would be happy to set up a meeting for you.

 Auditions are not required for admissions to Bates, but a resume and/or short video of your performance work and other aspects of your creative output can give your application a boost, and is a good way to introduce yourself to our department.
 To apply, please go to the submission portal.

-Auditions for plays are open to the entire campus community.
-It is not necessary to be a theater major or minor to audition or be cast in department productions.
-Other opportunities exist with student run organizations like the Robinson Players and Strange Bedfellows.
+There are an enormous amount of opportunities throughout the year for you to get involved in the theater-making process and we want to collaborate with you!
+It is not necessary to be a theater major or minor to audition, be cast in, stage manage or work backstage on department productions.
+Other opportunities exist with student-run organizations like the Robinson Players and Strange Bedfellows.

 The Department of Theater and Dance maintains three theaters in the Schaeffer/Pettigrew performing arts complex.
 Schaeffer Theatre is the flagship venue, a 300 seat proscenium style house; Gannett Theater is a flexible venue that seats roughly 70 -100 people; and Black Box Theater is a small laboratory space seating 40 people.

 Each year we bring the magic of theater to local elementary school children as part of our Tour, Teach, Perform program.
 The Robinson Players annually produces theater appropriate for school children, and our mainstage performances are regularly attended by the Lewiston/Auburn community.
 In addition, we offer engagement opportunities connected to the productions such as talkbacks with faculty, staff and students from the Bates community as well a guest artists.